 Caseback Military Marking Variants

-some were notice empirically, Cellar, a watch collector in Australia, did most of the digging
+noticed empirically, Cellar, a watch collector in Australia, did most of the digging

-to come up with an invaluable RAAF Watch Site linked below and
+to come up with an invaluable RAAF Watch Site linked below and culminated in his

 11 Research.
 Here is a summary of the changes more detail is provided